wavemotionio/hapi-ado-core-plugins/README.md

 ### Commits
 Refer to `./.sgcrc`.

-Once changes are staged, instead of `git commit -m "commit message"`, enter `node_modules/.bin/sgc` and answer the questions.
+Once changes are staged, instead of `git commit -m "commit message"`, enter `npm run commit` and answer the questions.

 or...